Katharina Otto-Bernstein: Career

 In 2025, Otto-Bernstein wrote, directed and produced the documentary feature film "The Last Spy", a riveting biography of 102-year-old CIA spymaster Peter Sichel.
 The "fascinating" and "eye opening" film had its world premiere at the Munich Film Festival.

 The same year, Otto-Bernstein was also an executive producer on Gus Van Sant's "Dead Man's Wire" which will world premiere at the 82nd Venice International Film Festival.
-She was also an executive producer on "A Sad and Beautiful World", which will world premiere at Giornate Degli Autori.
+She was also an executive producer on "A Sad and Beautiful World", which premiered at Giornate Degli Autori.

+She is currently at work on a feature documentary "A Test of Civilization", which examines the only intergovernmental effort to save German and Austrian Jews following Nazi Germany's annexation of Austria in 1938.

-Otto-Bernstein is a founder of Film Manufacturers Inc., an international production company with offices in New York City and Munich, that develops, produces, and co-produces fiction and non-fiction entertainment.
+Otto-Bernstein is a founder of Film Manufacturers Inc., a production company with offices in New York City and Munich, that develops, produces, and co-produces fiction and non-fiction entertainment.

 Personal life

 Otto-Bernstein is married to New York art dealer Nathan A. Bernstein, with whom she has two children.
-She is currently the chair of the Columbia University School of the Arts Dean's Council.
+She is the chair of the Columbia University School of the Arts Dean's Council.